gauravkr19/helm-deploy-operator/README.md

 # myresource
-myresource operator deploys a frontend app which performs CRUD operatorions and stores the data in Postgres database on Kubernetes.
+myresource operator deploys a frontend app which performs CRUD operations and stores the data in Postgres database in Kubernetes, GKE.

 ## Description
 ### Operator features
 Operator is developed using Operator SDK framework.
 It deploys the frontend CRUD app as a Deployment and a database as StatefulSet.
 The database is backed by a PVC.
 The PVC can be extended by passing `true` value to `pvcExtensionNeeded` field in CR or Helm values.yaml.
 The operator is packaged into Helm chart for easy deployment.

 ### CRUD App
-The app has 4 APIs access internally with in the Pod's shell at the following path:
+The app has 4 APIs accessed internaly within the Pod's shell at the following path:
 * `api/create` for Create
 * `api/records` for Read
 * `api/update` for Update